Exhibitor Registration is Closed

 COD Humanities – STEAM

-Explore the mathematics of the golden ratio and its application to the arts and architecture through a few interactive activities.
+Explore the mathematics of the golden ratio and its application in the arts and architecture through interactive activities.

-Experience virtual reality through smartphone powered Google Cardboard devices, interact with a 360-degree camera and learn how they can create their own immersive VR/360 experiences.
+Experience virtual reality through smartphone powered Google Cardboard devices, interact with a 360-degree camera and learn how to create your own immersive VR/360 experiences.

 COD Music – STEAM

-Discover how the forces of electricity and magnetism are related to the world around us and how they are related to each other through a variety of hands-on activities.
+Discover how the forces of electricity and magnetism function in the world around us and how they are related to each other through a variety of hands-on activities.

 COD Psychology - Cognitive Science

-Experience interactive demonstrations of psychological phenomena, including visual illusions, tricks of perception, the limits of attention and errors in memory.
-You can also see your own brain in action using an electroencephalograph headset.
+Experience interactive demonstrations of interesting psychological phenomena, including visual illusions, tricks of perception, the limits of attention and errors in memory.
+You will also have the opportunity to see your own brain in action using an electroencephalograph headset.

 COD Student Education Association